A Socio-Demographic Latent Space Approach to Spatial Data When Geography is Important but Not All-Important: Discussion

 We have introduced a novel approach to learning neighborhoods from spatial data, which is useful when geography is important but not all-important owing to geographical, political, and social divisions.
 The proposed approach may prove useful in scenarios where survey data fall short.
 For example, traditional survey data---including the 2019 ACS data---are typically reported at higher levels of geography, where the number of observations used to construct the estimates produce reliable results.
 However, these same data may fail to produce reliable estimates at lower levels of geography.
 In such scenarios, the proposed approach may help produce more reliable small area estimates than conventional approaches, because the socio-demographic space can capture features at lower levels of geography.
 A possible application is the study of the spread of infectious diseases through communities.

 Many open problems remain.
 For example, we mentioned in Section~\ref{sec:introduction} that (1) geographical non-neighbors can be more similar than would be expected based on geographical distance; and (2) geographical neighbors can be dissimilar due to geographical, political, and social divisions.
 We focused on issue (2) while leaving issue (1) to future research.
-An interesting direction for future research is to tackle both issues (1) and (2). \hide{ An additional direction for future research is computational: Bayesian computations are time-consuming, and reducing the computational burden is important for tackling large spatial domains (e.g., jointly modeling all counties within the U.S.\ or statistical modeling and prediction at lower levels of geography). }
+An interesting direction for future research is to tackle both issues (1) and (2).